JKSNS/Binary-Bomb/README.md

 ## Conclusion

-By carefully analyzing each phase using reverse engineering techniques and debugging tools, we successfully defused the **BombLab**.
+By carefully analyzing each phase using reverse engineering techniques and debugging tools, we successfully defused the **Binary Bomb**.
 This challenge provides an excellent opportunity to develop skills in binary analysis, low-level debugging, and reverse engineering.

 Feel free to explore the repository further and try your own approaches to defusing the bomb!